oelin/download-stream/README.md

 # Unstreamify

-Convert readable streams into buffers.
+Convert a readable stream into a buffer.

 ## Installation